If you are someone who owns or uses a gas lawn mower, you may be concerned about the impact that your gas lawn mower has on the environment.

 If you are in the market to buy a lawn mower, one way that you can address the carbon output associated with manufacturing mowers is to buy the machinery secondhand.

-There are many places that you can find used or preowned lawn mowers, such as:
+There are many places where you can find used or preowned lawn mowers, such as:

 - Local classified ads

 - Online marketplaces

 - Some home and garden stores